smilers/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 |Servicing stack Dynamic Update     | YYYY-MM Servicing Stack Update for Microsoft server operating system version 23H2    |

 ### Azure Stack HCI, version 22H2 Dynamic Update packages
-**Title**, **Product** and **Description** are required to distinguish each Dynamic Package.
+**Title**, **Product**, and **Description** are required to distinguish each Dynamic Package.
 Latest cumulative update has the servicing stack embedded.
 Servicing stack published separately only if necessary as a prerequisite for a given cumulative update.

 | Update packages                   |Title                                                          |Product                                                                |Description       |
 |-----------------------------------|----------------------------------------------------------------------------------------|----------------------------------------------|------------------|